 Julia Street Cruise Terminal

-The first New Orleans cruise port terminal building is in operation since 1991.
-There are facilities like baggage area, refreshment stand, check-in desks, elevated loading ramp for passengers, an ATM and souvenir kiosk.
-The parking area is off Convention Center Blvd – Whale parking lot.
+Port's first cruise terminal building was opened in 1991.
+The facilities include baggage area, refreshment stands, check-in desks, elevated loading ramp for passengers, ATMs, souvenir kiosks.
+Terminal's parking (Whale Parking) is off Convention Center Blvd.

 Erato Cruise Terminal

 Port's second (new) cruise terminal was opened in 2006 and has capacity to handle two large cruise vessels simultaneously.